Deputy Vice Chancellor,

 Professor Tanya Monro is Deputy Vice Chancellor Research and Innovation and an ARC Georgina Sweet Laureate Fellow at the University of South Australia.

-In 2015, Tanya was awarded a Eureka Prize for Excellence in Interdisciplinary Scientific Research.
-In 2014, Tanya was awarded the Beattie Steel Medal of the Australian Optical Society and in 2012 the Australian Academy of Sciences’ Pawsey Medal.
-In 2011, Tanya was named South Australia’s “Australian of the Year” and the Scopus Young Researcher of the Year.
-In 2010, she became South Australian Scientist of the Year and Telstra Business Women of the Year (in the Community & Government category).
-In 2008, she won the Prime Minister’s Malcolm McIntosh Prize for Physical Scientist of the Year.
+Tanya’s awards include: Eureka Prize for Excellence in Interdisciplinary Scientific Research, South Australia’s “Australian of the Year”, Scopus Young Researcher of the Year, South Australian Scientist of the Year, and the Prime Minister’s Malcolm McIntosh Prize for Physical Scientist of the Year.